 Kenyan Sand Boa (Eryx colubrinus)

-Kenyan sand boas are a 12-24”/30-60 cm long species of snake with a thick, wormlike body, small head, small upward-angled eyes, vertical pupils, and an enlarged rostral scale.
+Kenyan sand boas are a 12-24”/30-60cm long (up to ~36″/90cm in the case of some exceptional females) species of snake with a thick, wormlike body, small head, small upward-angled eyes, vertical pupils, and an enlarged rostral scale.
 They are covered in extremely smooth scales, except for the tail, which has larger, rougher scales.
 Coloring is generally gray, yellow, or orange with darker blotches and a pale white, cream, or pinkish belly.
 However, a patternless form is known to exist.